atxarib99/titanic/README.md

 Lastly the kNN algorithm takes 6 seconds to run.
 Here it is not learning weights just setting up the prediction environment, but it is learning the k hyperparameter within this time.
 It also yields the best accuracy.
 However, it should be noted that this is the least memory efficient method since it needs to keep all the training examples in memory to compare to.
 To make a prediction it has a time of O(nm), where n is number of training examples, and m is number of parameters.

+Sci-kit took almost no noticable time to learn due to the fact that it is highly optimized by a number of professionals.
+I was not able to capture the memory footprint of the library however I may do some research into it in the future.

 ## Author